Updated: 6 days ago

-Micah has made her decision, but I have students, friends and cohorts that are using every available moment to compare, contrast, deliberate, finalize and, ultimately, decide before May 1st.
+My daughter has made her decision but I have students, friends and cohorts that are using every available moment to compare, contrast, deliberate, finalize and, ultimately, decide before May 1st (or June 1st in some cases).
 The desire to not only make all this audition work, time and money worthwhile is surpassed by the desire to "get this right".
 Being a part of the 37.5% of college students who transfer during their 4 years is something most students, and their parents, would like to avoid.
 Side note, transferring isn't necessarily a bad thing and could happen with any of us, but, it is cumbersome if your student sticks with this major.
-The Washington Post published an interesting article on transferring, "Why so many college students decide to transfer".
+The Washington Post published an interesting article on transferring, "Why So Many College Students Decide to Transfer".

-The following steps may help with decision making during this pivotal month.
+The following steps may help with decision making during this pivotal time.
 If you have options, the tables turn from a sellers to a buyers market.
-Sharon Gilberg, my audition comrade, endearingly referred to it as "the catbird's seat".
+One of my audition parent comrades endearingly referred to it as "the catbird's seat".

-Micah had a total of six options to which she could give serious consideration.
+My daughter had a total of six options to which she could give serious consideration.
 She was adamant about not going further south, so the two invites from unsolicited schools in south Florida moved to the back burner.
 However, as a mom, I did pull their numbers and look into their programs just to make sure we weren't missing a gem...and the in-state tuition that would go with them.
 Another school just didn't have the degree or program she wanted, so it was dropped.
 The last three became the focus of our final-round research.
-One site I found particularly helpful was the College Board's College Search site.
-I reviewed about 14 pages of information on each school, and it highlighted factors that brought some clarification to me, my husband and our daughter.
-(By the way, our younger daughter told her to go to MMC back in November).
+The following sites are favorites when making a decision:

 For those who waited until they were accepted into programs to make the trek to the schools, April is the time.
 The sense of "I could go to school here", when your student spends time on campus, is real.
-Micah had campuses she walked on, students she interacted with, and programs she evaluated that rubbed her the wrong way.
-En route to home the conversation might go, "Mom, I couldn't go to school there".
-Those schools immediately received a caution flag.
-She visited MMC while she was at NYC Unifieds, and one of our former students, Harrison Mootoo, gave her a wonderful tour, and shared the good, the bad and the ugly.
-It was exactly what she needed and confirmed that she loved the environment.
+Our daughter had campuses she walked on, students she interacted with, and programs she evaluated that rubbed her the wrong way.
+A "Mom, I couldn't go to school there" vibe immediately receives a caution flag.

 Current students and folks from the industry can be very helpful.
 That friend who is a former dean of a top 15 school gave some input that moved here away from at least one of the top MT programs she applied to before auditioning.
 Not derogatory, but rather, he let us know what she might be up against.
 From my experience, I've used my musical theatre major in every job I've had since college, so I'm a big proponent that a musical theatre degree is quite a nice, practical, double-degree to hold.
 I cringed at the idea that one might be asked to leave the school if they weren't up to snuff.
 Totally okay if you get bumped from a competitive, performance program, but to tell them they are out of the school and can't move to a different major?
 Nope.